aryan008/recovery-pod/README.md

 *	A green/yellow/red recovery colouring scheme that allows high-impact colouring across the site

 The site is designed to be responsive and accessible across all device sizes, as defined in the testing section of this ReadMe file.
+The design is to be a front end data-driven web application with a non-relational database-backed Flask application, which allows users to store and manipulate data records about a particular domain.
 The site is also designed to handle the full suite of user management, as defined in the Information architecture of this ReadMe file.